-Perspective: Risks for Lyme disease patients during a COVID-19 pandemic
+Risks for Lyme disease patients during a COVID-19 pandemic.
+A perspective.

 Hundreds of thousands of people contract Lyme disease every year.
 Some of them remain chronically ill.
 What are the risks for Lyme disease patients during a COVID-19 pandemic?

 There are reports that the COVID-19 virus can be more severe in individuals with a co-morbidity.
-In fact, a recent study found that out of 1,590 cases in China, 1 in 4 patients had at least one co-morbidity.
+A recent study found that out of 1,590 cases in China, 1 in 4 patients had at least one co-morbidity.
 The study offers insight into the risks for Lyme disease patients during a COVID-19 pandemic.

 The most common co-morbidity was hypertension and other cardiovascular diseases.
 There were a few cases of cerebrovascular diseases, diabetes, hepatitis B infections, chronic obstructive pulmonary disease, chronic kidney diseases, malignancy, and immunodeficiency.